John F. Boyle Jr.: Collier Landry

 Collier Landry Boyle, now known simply as Collier Landry, moved to Los Angeles, California and became a musician, photographer, filmmaker, cinematographer, documentarian, spokesman, author, and podcaster.
 He created a documentary about his ordeal in 2017 entitled 'A Murder In Mansfield' with two-time Oscar-winning director Barbara Kopple, which aired on Investigation Discovery.
 Before moving to Los Angeles, he was a music major at the Ohio University School of Music and the Oberlin Conservatory, but dropped out.
 He is an inductee into the International Cinematographers Guild and the founder of Don't Touch My Radio, an independent commercial production company.
 He directed the music video for Macy Gray's 'Stop, Drop, Roll.'

 He has appeared on various programs to tell his story, including TEDx and Dr. Phil, and he has been featured in various publications, including Variety, The New York Times, Esquire, USA Today, and The Daily Mail.
 He runs his own YouTube channel where he hosts the podcasts 'Moving Past Murder' and 'The Collier Landry Show,' in which he discusses various topics, such as trauma and what it's like to be a trauma survivor, and his own experiences growing up in an abusive and dysfunctional family under the reign of a narcissist and sociopath, and weighs in on other true crime cases and commiserates with other survivors.
 He frequently reviews information relating to his own case, such as interviewing the judge who presided over his father's trial and reading his father's letters to him from prison.
 He previously hosted 'Survivor Squad,' a collaborative podcast with "Dirty" John Meehan survivor Terra Newell; the two were also in a romantic relationship.
 He was featured on 'Coptales & Cocktails,' a podcast hosted by former Sergeant Sean "Sticks" Larkin, and on Soft White Underbelly.

 Landry has been open about his previous struggles with substance abuse, psychiatric institutionalization, guilt over sending his father to prison and filial piety, and abandonment by both sides of his family; his father's side for "betraying" his father, his mother's side because he physically resembled his father in appearance.
 Lt.
 David Messmore, the policeman who helped Collier solve his mother's murder, had filed a petition for him and his wife to formally adopt the young Collier; however this petition was denied, with the judge citing conflict of interest.
 Landry was subsequently put in foster care and adopted by a foster family.

-He has no contact with either his adoptive sister, Elizabeth—whom he has not seen since 1990 and was later adopted out—or his half-sister by his father and Sherri Lee Campbell.
+He has no contact with either his adoptive sister, Elizabeth—whom he has not seen since 1990 and was later adopted out—and has sporadic contact with his half-sister by his father and Sherri Lee Campbell.
 He currently resides in Santa Monica, California.